fsharp/fsharp.org/games/index.md

 ---
 layout: default
-title: Game Stacks in F#
+title: Options for Game Programming in F#
 author: 7sharp9
 ---
-#Game And Visualisation Stacks
+##Options for Game Programming in F#

 F# executes on gaming platforms such as  [Android](/use/android/), [iOS](/use/ios/), [F# on Mac](/use/mac/), XBox 360, JavaScript/HTML5 and [F# on Windows](/use/windows/).